Australian Institute of Health and Welfare (2022) Cancer data in Australia, AIHW, Australian Government, accessed 31 March 2023.

 The information in this report is free to download, but must be used in accordance with the AIHW’s data use policy.
 Most information released by AIHW is made available under a Creative Commons BY 4.0 licence.

-For more information about copyright at AIHW.
+For more information see copyright at AIHW.

 Tableau allows you the freedom to view and manipulate a selection of data.
 If you require data not currently available here, please: